broadinstitute/haplograph/README.md

 # Haplograph

-A  bioinformatics tool for local methylation-aware diploid assembly and variant calling from BAM files using graph-based assembly approaches.
+A  bioinformatics tool for local methylation-aware diploid assembly and variant calling from BAM files using graph-based approaches.

 ## Overview